-Finally, the 2023 legislation altered the budget adopting and filing process in several important ways.
+Finally, the 2023 and 2024 legislation altered the budget adopting and filing process in several important ways.
 Beginning with FY 2025 budgets, county auditors are required to mail each property owner a paper property tax statement, including information specified in state code and detailing each political subdivision in their respective taxing district.
-To enable these taxpayer statements, cities must submit specified information to IDOM using provided forms by March 15.
-IDOM then provides required information to the counties, who must mail the statements to taxpayers by March 20 annually.
+To enable these taxpayer statements, cities must submit specified information to IDOM using provided forms by March 5 at 4pm CT (this was March 15 for FY 2025 only).
+IDOM then provides required information to the counties, who must mail the statements to taxpayers by March 15 annually (this was March 20 for FY 2025 only).
+Note that the required information to be included on these forms is defined in the legislation, and changed in the 2024 legislation (SF 2442).
+A link to a new IDOM website describing the taxpayer statements and information included must also be included.
+SF 2442 also outlines what happens if a city misses the date to provide the required information to IDOM for the purposes of creating the taxpayer statements to property owners.
+Generally, if a city misses this deadline, they will be limited to the amount of revenue for the current year (or less).

 The previous Maximum Levy to Certify notice and public hearing was eliminated and replaced with a public hearing related to the mailed taxpayer statements.
 The hearing must be preceded by a notice that is published 10-20 days before the meeting where the hearing is to be held.
-Cities must also post the notice to its website and all social media accounts it owns.
+The 2025 legislation slightly modifies the requirement to also post the notice to its website and all social media accounts it owns.
+Cities still are required to post a history of public hearing notices related to taxpayer statements, however, SF 2442 struck the requirement to include a copy of the statement in such postings.
+SF 2442 clarified that this posting must be made on a date no later than the date of publication.

 Of note, the state code forbids cities to hold the taxpayer statement hearing as part of any other meeting - the hearing/meeting must be done separately and no other business can be discussed.
+Beginning with FY 2026, this public hearing is required to be held on or after March 20.